 While sensitive skin can often react to certain ingredients in beauty products, environmental factors, stress levels, lifestyle habits, and dietary changes are also known to trigger irritation.
 “The reaction is genetically programmed.
 The biggest concerns for this skin type always affect the skin from head to toe—not just the face.
 The skin is either too dry, too oily, heavy in pores, or has a variation in color and tone that is not uniform,” explains dermatologist Harold Lancer, founder of Lancer Skincare.

 When it comes to choosing the best ingredients and formulas for sensitive skin, keeping things simple without compromising effectiveness is key.
 “Avoid complex formulas with ingredients that you aren’t familiar with.
 There should only be one to three hero ingredients included and the rest should be basics like glycerin, water, etc.,” says Joshua Ross, celebrity aesthetician at SkinLab in Los Angeles.
 However, it doesn’t stop at figuring out which ingredients work best for your skin; it’s also just as important to consider the quality and purity of these ingredients and products.
 “You don’t just want hyaluronic acid—you want to make sure it is high-quality hyaluronic acid,” Ross adds.

-On the other hand, sensitive skin types should steer clear of ingredients that can often be harsh on skin such as fragrances, parabens, alcohol, sulfates and phthalates.
+On the other hand, sensitive skin types should steer clear of ingredients that can often be harsh on the skin such as fragrances, parabens, alcohol, sulfates, and phthalates.
 Some active ingredients that are typically tolerated by other skin types must also be avoided if you have highly reactive skin.
-These include retinol, hydroquinone and certain exfoliating acids.
+These include retinol, hydroquinone, and certain exfoliating acids.

 How to Care for Sensitive Skin